 Each member of our Board understands that building community begins with the willingness to step out front and lead through serving.
-The German Christmas Market of Oconomowoc is proud to have this phenomenal team of leaders in place and I ask that you go out of your way to let them know you appreciate their service.
+The German Christmas Market of Oconomowoc is proud to have this phenomenal team of leaders in place.

 The German Christmas Market, or Krist Kindle Market (meaning Christ Child Market) looks to have had its start in the late middle ages.
 The Christmas Market in Dresden was first held in 1434 and is one of the oldest Christmas markets.
 There are hundreds of similar holiday markets all across Europe.
 Generally held in the town square and adjacent pedestrian zones, the market sells food, drink, and seasonal items from open-air stalls, accompanied by traditional singing and dancing.
 There are no German Christmas Markets here in the Lake Country area, or close for that matter.

 Did you know that Waukesha County has a "sister county" in Germany called Offenbach?
 In 2006 the acting Mayor of the time here in Oconomowoc, Maury Sullivan, visited a city called Dietzenbach in hopes of forming a Sister City Alliance with Oconomowoc.
 In 2007 a group from Dietzenbach traveled here to Wisconsin and the potential relationship was further explored.
 The Sister City Partnership was formally established on December 9th, 2008 when a formal delegation from Oconomowoc returned to Dietzenbach.